 Kemble says the iPad is the device most suitable for the middle school 1:1 environment, in part because teachers can load course resources on the devices.
 An Apple app, iTunesU, enables teachers and students to sync school resources to the iPads.
 “So if students don’t have an Internet connection at home, or if there’s an interruption in district network services, access to those learning resources is not affected,” Kemble said.

 “In addition to the advantages of the iPad’s functionality, durability and financial implications, educators can really transform their teaching with iPads,” Kemble said.
 “Our learning goal is to revolutionize our teaching.
 It’s no secret that apps and mobile devices have changed our lives.
 The iPad can support personalizing education for each student, giving students the apps they need to learn how they learn best on their own device,” she said.

-With the middle schools equipped with iPads for the 2016-17 school year, the district’s two high schools have formed a team to investigate, plan, and develop a recommendation for grades 9-12.
-The team will visit other high schools, attend training and explore various tools, including iPads and laptops.
-A nine-week pilot project will equip a limited number of high school classrooms with 1:1 student technology: iPads at Free State High and MacBooks at Lawrence High.
-In mid-October, the high schools will swap devices.
-The pilot project will help to inform the high school staff's recommendation to the school board for 1:1 technology for high school students in the 2017-18 school year.
+With the middle schools equipped with iPads for the 2016-17 school year, the district’s two high schools formed a team to investigate, plan, and develop a recommendation for grades 9-12.
+The team visited other high schools, attended training and explored various tools, including iPads and laptops.
+A nine-week pilot project equipped a limited number of high school classrooms with 1:1 student technology: iPads at Free State High and MacBooks at Lawrence High.
+In mid-October, the high schools swapped devices.
+The pilot project helped to inform the high school staff's recommendation to the school board for MacBooks to be provided all high school students in the fall of 2017.